sschuur-nvidia/docs/content/nvidia-air/Custom-Topology.md

 You can upload DOT files directly into Air to generate a topology.
 This allows you to easily share and create copies of a topology and save the topology somewhere in a reusable file.
 You can modify them in any text editor, like notepad or VS Code.

 ### DOT Syntax
 DOT files use the `.dot` file extention.
-They define nodes, attributes and connections for generating a topology of a networks.
+They define nodes, attributes and connections for generating a topology for a network.

 Here is an example of a simple topology DOT file with 1 spine, 2 leaves and 2 servers connected to each leaf.
 ```